SimarAtwal05/Mood-Inferencer/README.md

   * **Python**
   * **Flask:** Our lightweight and speedy web server.
   * **DeepFace:** The star of the show for all facial analysis.
+  * **TextBlob:** For simple and effective sentiment analysis of your written thoughts.
   * **OpenCV:** Helps us handle and process the images from your camera.
   * **Flask-CORS:** Lets our frontend and backend talk to each other without any drama.